 Employee Part-Time: an employee who is employed in an allocated position that is regularly scheduled for at least 32 hours but less than 60 hours of work per pay period.
 Unless otherwise specified in this Memorandum, the term "part-time employee(s)" shall include both "employee 3/4 part-time" and "Employee part-time."

-Exempt Employee: an employee who for the purposes of this agreement has been designated by the County as exempt from the provisions of the Fair Labor Standards Act.
+Exempt Employee: an employee who for the purposes of this agreement has been designated by the County as exempt from the overtime requirements of the FLSA.

 Extra-Help Employees: as defined in the Civil Service Rules.